jcawley5/architecture-center/docs/ref-arch/RA0004/2-azure-data-integration/readme.md

     - **Execution:** Execute the data flow to import the data into SAP Datasphere.
     - **Validation:** Validate the imported data to ensure accuracy and completeness.

-### Replicating Data to Azure Data Lake Storage
+### Replicating Data to OneLake

-Data from SAP source systems such as S/4HANA and BW/4HANA can be **replicated** to Azure Data Lake Storage Gen2 using SAP Datasphere's *Replication Flows*.
+Data from SAP source systems such as S/4HANA and BW/4HANA can be **replicated** to Microst Fabric's OneLake data platform by replicating it to Azure Data Lake Storage Gen2 using SAP Datasphere's *Replication Flows*.
 This enables organizations to store and analyze SAP data alongside other enterprise data in a unified data lake.

 #### Steps to Replicate Data: